top of page

 If you’ve gone through a divorce and are now remarried or planning to remarry, you may be wondering: Can I sponsor my new spouse to come to Canada?
 The answer depends on how you became a permanent resident and whether you’ve sponsored someone before.

-At InfoPlace Canada, we regularly help clients navigate these complex sponsorship rules—including a recent case where we successfully helped a client bring his new wife from India just 3 months after submitting the application.
+At InfoPlace Canada, we regularly help clients navigate these complex sponsorship rules.
+Recently, we successfully assisted a client in bringing his new wife from India just three months after submitting the application.

 In this blog, we break down what you need to know about spousal sponsorship after divorce in Canada, including waiting periods, eligibility, and how to get started.